Value chain

 Machining and refinement

-The raw materials undergo several processing steps to purify and refine the materials before the extracted raw material can be metallurgically processed through melting, alloying and forming the desired metal as rolled sheet metal.
-Metal refining is a critical step in the process to remove impurities and achieve a product of consistent and high quality.
+Before the metal reaches us, it undergoes several processing steps to purify and refine the materials before the extracted raw material can be metallurgically processed through melting, alloying and forming the desired metal as rolled sheet metal with the right dimensions and coating.
+Metal refining is a critical step in the process to remove impurities and ensure a product of consistently high quality.
 This process is highly energy-intensive.

 Production of flow plates